-• Consumer Math or Business & Finance
+Personal Finance or Business & Finance

-Economics
+Economics or Macroeconomics

 OTHER CONSIDERATIONS Music classes (instrumental, vocal, and orchestra) will receive one credit per semester if the class meets a minimum of 200 minutes per week.
 Grades will be awarded which will count toward honor roll determination, and will count in grade point averages and rank in class calculations.